Bollywoods hope to ride on the shoulders of Pathaans - ExBulletin

 According to Adarsh, the pecking order for Day 1 ticket sales is as follows: Baahubali2 (Hindi) 6.50 lakh; KGF2 (Hindi) 5.15 lakh; War 4.10 lakh; Hindostan thugs 3.46 lakh.

-The lifetime BO (net) collection can be in the wide range of Rs 250 crore, likely topping the upper end of our estimate, if positive reviews and word-of-mouth publicity ensue, according to a report from Elara Capital.
+Lifetime BO (net) collection may be in the wide range of Rs 250 crore, likely topping the upper end of our estimate, if positive reviews and word-of-mouth publicity ensue, according to a report from Elara Capital.

 Gautam Dutta, CEO of PVR, said, “We have nearly 5 lakh admissions for the first long weekend of the film’s release.
 This will be the first SRK movie to open at 6 a.m. in PVR cinemas.
 We are seeing a growing preference to watch this movie in our premium formats like IMAX, ICE, 4DX and P [XL] and also in the southern market with its Tamil and Telugu dubbed versions.